zuzfil/PV-Optimisation/README.md

 B.csv
 C.csv

-For questions on the data, reach out to Matthias Eifert,	matthias.eifert@zukunftsregion-argovia.ch, or Zuzana Filková, zuza.filkova@gmail.com.
+For questions on the data, reach out to .

 The data were created during the operation of AEW-owned PV plants in 2019.
 The power values in kW refer to the average over the 15min period.